 Applications supporting highly variable workloads may try to open new database connections to handle traffic surges.
 Connection management in the dedicated database proxy allows you to appropriately scale applications that process unpredictable workloads by effectively reusing database connections.

 First, this feature allows multiple application connections to share the same database connection to effectively use database resources.
 Second, it allows you to adjust the number of open database connections to maintain a predictable database performance.
-Third, it allows you to delete unusable application requests to guarantee the overall application performance and availability.
+Finally, it allows you to delete unusable application requests to guarantee the overall application performance and availability.

 Applications frequently opening/closing database connections